N\'{e}el vector and Rashba SOC effects on RKKY interaction in 2D $d$-wave altermagnets: introduction

-Since the discovery of altermagnets, a limited number of studies (e.g., Refs. \cite{alterRKKY1, alterRKKY2, alterRKKY3}) have discussed the RKKY interaction within such systems, but these pioneering works exhibit certain limitations.
-For instance, while Lee's work neglects SOC entirely \cite{alterRKKY1}, the studies by Amundsen \cite{alterRKKY2} and Yarmohammadi \cite{alterRKKY3} consider only a first-order SOC expansion, thereby overlooking its full impact on the RKKY interaction, particularly on collinear components.
-Additionally, all existing studies assume a fixed N\'{e}el vector orientation, ignoring its fundamental influence on magnetic interactions.
-These limitations prompt us to revisit the RKKY interaction in $d$-wave altermagnets.
-Our detailed motivations are: (1) Given that Rashba SOC is inherently present in realistic altermagnets (grown on substrates) , a primary motivation is to go beyond the first-order treatment and reveal the impact of higher-order SOC terms through a full numerical calculation.
-(2) The interest in studying the RKKY interaction in altermagnets lies in its ability to provide a platform for investigating the interplay between non-relativistic (altermagnetism) and relativistic (Rashba SOC) effects---a competition rarely addressed in previous RKKY studies.
-This interplay is expected to give rise to novel RKKY components, thereby enabling richer spin textures and providing a versatile platform for inducing non-collinear chiral magnetic structures, such as spin spirals and skyrmions.
-(3) Among predicted or confirmed $d$-wave altermagnets, the N\'{e}el vector can adopt either out-of-plane or in-plane orientations \cite{altermagnet3}, prompting investigation into how it affects magnetic properties of altermagnets.
-Thus, a third motivation is to establish the connection between the N\'{e}el vector orientation and the RKKY interaction.
-In the long-range limit (where impurities do not affect the low-energy band structure \cite{longrange}), this connection would allow the RKKY interaction to serve as a probing tool to evaluate the N\'{e}el vector orientation, whereas previous methods have primarily relied on electrical or optical techniques.
+To address these shortcomings, our work is driven by three main goals: (1) To go beyond the first-order SOC treatment and reveal the complete influence of Rashba SOC---including higher-order contributions---on the RKKY interaction through full numerical calculations.
+(2) To provide a platform for investigating the interplay between non-relativistic (altermagnetism) and relativistic (Rashba SOC) effects, which is expected to generate novel RKKY components and enable richer spin textures (such as diverse RKKY spin models and novel DM components).
+(3) To establish a clear connection between the N\'{e}el vector orientation and the RKKY interaction.
+In the long-range limit (where the low-energy band structure is unaffected by impurities \cite{longrange}), this connection would allow the RKKY interaction to serve as a magnetic probe for determining the N\'{e}el vector orientation, complementing existing electrical methods \cite{neelprobe}.

 The paper is organized as follows.
-In Sec.
-II, a minimal model of $d$-wave altermagnets is introduced, presenting the Fermi surfaces of the model, as well as the spin expectation.
-We also detail the method for calculating the RKKY interaction.
-In Sec.
-III, we systematically analyze the N\'{e}el vector' effect on the RKKY interaction both with and without SOC.
-Furthermore, we have explored the effects of altermagnetism-SOC coexistence on the RKKY interaction, specifically examining the emergence of a novel DM component and tracking the evolution of the RKKY spin model with varying SOC strength.
-Finally, a short summary is given.
+Section II introduces the minimal model, presents the Fermi surface and spin texture, and outlines the method for computing the RKKY interaction.
+In Section III, we investigate the influence of the N\'{e}el vector on the RKKY interaction both without and with SOC, uncover the synergistic effects arising from the coexistence of altermagnetism and SOC, and track the evolution of the RKKY spin model with SOC strength.
+We conclude with a summary of our findings.